devantler/ksail/README.md

 ## Related Projects

+KSail is a powerful tool that can be used in many different ways.
+Here are some projects that use KSail in their setup:

 - **[devantler/homelab](https://github.com/devantler/homelab)** - My personal homelab setup, including an example of how I use KSail.

+## Presentations

+- **[KSail - a Kubernetes SDK for local GitOps development and CI]()** - A presentation on KSail at KCD2024.
+Link missing.

 ## Star History